 Evaristo: The same with her [points to Cirina], she's Indian and I'm black, the children are already grown up. amitanadoshalf and half, neither blacks nor whites.

 Cirina: But you are not black-black either, because your mother was indigenous.
 His father was black, but his mother was already indigenous....

 Evaristo: Yes, my mother was from Copala.
 From Copala.
 She was Indian.
 My dad was black...
 I tell you, the whole race has been scrambled (April 5, 2016).

-The dialogue is illustrative since on many occasions don Evaristo used to call himself black -He was one of the few people who used that word, but as a result of Cirina's intervention, he recognized that, strictly speaking, he, like many others, was also the product of a mixture.
-He thus inscribed himself in a logic of lo mestizo which produced indeterminacy, because at the same time it shook the apparent stability of some of the labels -black, Indian- activated other identification possibilities -scrambled or crusaderwhich can be several things and at the same time none of them.
+The dialogue is illustrative since on many occasions don Evaristo used to call himself negro -He was one of the few people who used that word, but as a result of Cirina's intervention, he recognized that, strictly speaking, he, like many others, was also the product of a mixture.
+He thus inscribed himself in a logic of lo mestizo which produced indeterminacy, because at the same time it shook the apparent stability of some of the labels -negro, Indian- activated other identification possibilities -scrambled or crusaderwhich can be several things and at the same time none of them.

 Finally, the significance of the messy, the black and Indian does not dissociate itself from the way in which mixtures are socially perceived and appropriated in the narratives of otherness and identity.
 There is here a contradictory nature in miscegenation, which, although it configures a subjectivity that cannot be reduced to physical differences, does not eliminate racialization or epithets based on the ordering and qualification of appearance (Cunin, 2003).